 The higher the opportunity score, the more likely the deal will close.

-Oftentimes during a rep/manager 1:1, the conversation can be contentious where the sales rep is justifying to the manager why he or she is committing the deal.
+Oftentimes during a rep/manager one-on-one sales meeting, the conversation can be contentious where the sales rep is justifying to the manager why he or she is committing the deal.
 The opportunity score makes it hard to argue because the data doesn’t lie.
 You’re able to have a data-driven conversation instead of a gut-based discussion.

 #3 How much activity do we have on this deal?

-How many times have you been in a 1:1 with a rep who was confident a deal was going to close only for it to slip to the next quarter?
+How many times have you been in a one-on-one sales meeting with a rep who was confident a deal was going to close, only for it to slip to the next quarter?

 The opportunity score only paints part of the picture, so in order to properly inspect the health of a deal, managers need to take into account other signals surrounding the opportunity.